Sethuraman/cricket-scorer-template/README.md

 It has the following additional notable installations:

  - [Material UI](https://material-ui.com/) - For the UI
- - [Object Path Immutable](https://github.com/mariocasciaro/object-path-immutable) - To allow deep state changes without mutating the existing state.
+ - [redux-starter-kit](https://github.com/reduxjs/redux-starter-kit) - To remove the boiler plate around redux - actions and reducers.

 ## Directory structure: